 Housing First is an evidence-based approach that prioritizes providing permanent housing to people experiencing homelessness.
 Starting with housing ends someone’s homelessness and provides a platform from which they can pursue personal goals, rebuild their health, and improve their quality of life.
 The Housing First approach is more effective than others, but it’s frequently misunderstood.
 This course will explore the key principles of a Housing First approach.
 It’s designed for anyone interested in solving homelessness or helping people experiencing homelessness.
 Anyone enrolled in any Center for Learning course is invited to a live online office hour every month.
 Some office hours are opportunities to ask questions about material in our courses; others focus on emerging issues or specific populations.
 We offer a variety of discounts: see our FAQ page.
 Questions?
 Email learning@naeh.org.
 Read more

-Homelessness doesn’t impact everyone equally.
-Some communities are more likely to experience homelessness due to systemic and ongoing racism, discrimination, and disinvestment.
-But why?
-This course will explore that question through the lens of the history of one marginalized group.
-It’s designed for anyone who wants to understand homelessness better.
-This is the first course in our three-course Racial Equity Learning Series.
-You can enroll in the whole series all at once at our Center for Learning front page, or you can take the courses individually.
+To help people experiencing homelessness, we need to help them feel welcome, safe, and seen.
+But if our response to homelessness isn’t responsive to the cultures of those we seek to serve, our clients won’t feel welcome, safe, and seen.
+This course will examine the practice of cultural humility in working with people experiencing homelessness.
+This course is designed for anyone who works or would like to work with people experiencing homelessness.
 Anyone enrolled in any Center for Learning course is invited to a live online office hour every month.
 Some office hours are opportunities to ask questions about material in our courses; others focus on emerging issues or specific populations.
 We offer a variety of discounts: see our FAQ page.
 Questions?
 Email learning@naeh.org.
 Read more

 Shopping Cart